gobytecoin/sentinel/README.md

     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

-With all tests passing and crontab setup, Sentinel will stay in sync with gobyted and the installation is complete

 ## Configuration

 An alternative (non-default) path to the `gobyte.conf` file can be specified in `sentinel.conf`: